 All Those Hormones

-During early adolescence, the change in a child’s hormones mean that they are likely to find it difficult to go to sleep as quickly and as early as they have previously.
+During early adolescence, the change in a child’s hormones means that they are likely to find it difficult to go to sleep as quickly and as early as they have previously.
 This is a result of a change in the timing of their brain’s production of melatonin.

-The nature of teenagers’ lives is busy.
+Children’s lives are busy.
 They are scheduled with afterschool activities, as well as homework, socialising and school itself.
 The brain is being trained to be continually active, so it is not surprising that kids find it hard to wind down at the end of the day.

-Santa Maria College Psychologist, Christine Davis explains, “During adolescence the brain undergoes major structural changes, especially in the prefrontal cortex.
-The prefrontal cortex is crucial for executive functioning such as planning, attention, learning, analytical thinking, consolidating new learning, working memory, abstract thinking, problem solving and decision making.
+Santa Maria College Psychologist, Christine Davis explains, “During adolescence, the brain undergoes major structural changes, especially in the prefrontal cortex.
+The prefrontal cortex is crucial for planning, attention, analytical thinking, consolidating new learning, working memory, abstract thinking, problem-solving and decision making.
 Lack of sleep during this reconstruction phase may impede the development of the prefrontal cortex.”

 Teachers know instantly if a child hasn’t slept well the night before, it is obvious in everything the child does in class.
 It may not be as obvious to a parent before school because the activities undertaken then are typically more automated and rely less on this section of the brain.

-Effects of Sleep Deprivation
+Effects of Sleep Deprivation on Mental Health

 · Lack of enthusiasm

-- Moodiness and aggression
+· Moodiness and aggression

 Every thirty minutes of extra sleep that a child gets makes a difference in these areas.

-- Shut down devices at least an hour before bed.
+2. Shut down devices at least an hour before bed.
 Devices need to be stored in family space, not bedrooms so that kids aren’t tempted to check them during the night.

-- Stop homework, computer games, loud music or any other activity that heightens brain stimulation an hour before sleep.
+3. Stop homework, computer games, loud music or any other activity that heightens brain stimulation an hour before sleep.

-- Establish a winding down ritual for your child.
+4. Establish a winding down ritual for your child.
 It might be showering immediately before bed, reading or having quiet talk time with you.
 It could take about four weeks to have real effects, but it will be worthwhile.

-- Make sure bedrooms are quiet and dark.
+5. Make sure bedrooms are quiet and dark.

-- No caffeinated food or drinks before bed, including coffee, tea, cola drinks and chocolate.
+6. No caffeinated food or drinks before bed, including coffee, tea, cola drinks and chocolate.

-Visit Linda on Facebook here
+Linda would love to meet you on her Facebook page here

 Linda Stade has worked in various teaching and management roles in education for twenty-five years.
-She has worked in government and private schools, country and city, single sex and co-ed.
-Currently she is the Research Officer at Santa Maria College, Western Australia.
-She has a Facebook page here
+She has worked in government and private schools, country and city, single-sex and co-ed.
+Currently, she is a writer, speaker and consultant in Western Australia.